umbraco/UmbracoDocs/Fundamentals/Data/Creating-Media/index-v9.md

 # Creating media

 Media in Umbraco is handled the same way as content.
-Instead of defining Document Types you define Media Types that act as the base for media items.
+Instead of defining Document Types you define Media Types that acts as a base for media items.
 The following default Media Types are available:

-- Article - <TBD>
+- Article - TBD
 - Audio - used for uploading and storing digital audio files.
 - File - used for uploading and storing different types of files in the Media section.
 - Folder - a container for organizing media items in the media tree.